$L$-theory Characteristic Classes: Lg -theory Characteristic Classes and Bundle Lifting Problem

 Since the homotopy groups of $\LL^n_0$ have only $2$-primary torsion, the odd-localization of $\LL^n$ is simply homotopy equivalent to $\ZZ$.

-In \cite{Sullivan1970}, Sullivan showed that, localized at odd primes, $G/PL$ is homotopy equivalent to $BSO$.
+Sullivan (\cite[p.~218]{Sullivan2009}) proved that, localized at odd primes, $G/PL$ is homotopy equivalent to $BSO$.
 Since $G/PL$ and $G/TOP$ are differed by a $\ZZ/2$ twisting, $\LL^q\simeq G/TOP$ is also homotopy equivalent to $BSO$.
 Therefore, the same is true for $\LL^s$.

-However, we want to use the chain description of $\LL$-theory to reprove the same result, with help of the definition of the invariants defined in Chapter $2$.
-Logically, the reproof is the same as Sullivan's proof, which is based on the Conner-Floyd theory and the Anderson duality of $K$-theory.
+However, we want to use the Poincar\'e chain description of $\LL$-theory to reprove the same result.
+Logically, the reproof is essentially the same as Sullivan's proof, which is based on the a priori invariant method for $K$-theory.